decred/dcrdocs/docs/advanced/secure-setup.md

 * A general laptop or desktop that will be running the node.
 Referred as (`Computer A`)
-* A secure system that will be running our wallet for which we will be using a RaspberryPi4 device (It can be another laptop too).
+* A secure system that will be running our wallet for which we will be using a Raspberry Pi 4 device (It can be another laptop too).
 Referred as (`Wallet-B`).
 This system should also be connected to an external monitor and keyboard.
 It should also connect to the local network via ethernet.
 * All details/commands that come within curly braces `{}` cannot be copy-pasted, you will need to remove the curly braces and edit them to suit your setup.

 ### Benefits of this Setup